komiamiko/komiamiko.github.io/_posts/2020-06-02-tapping-glass.markdown

 1. It must not take very long to make.
 I can't exceed the time limit and I wanted the render to be done in time.
 This is the strictest requirement.
 2. It should pass.
 Perhaps not photoreal, but it should look very good.
 3. It should be interesting.
 There should be something going on in the scene, and you actually want to look at it.
-Being interesting is a desireable property, perhaps even required, for art.
+Being interesting is a desirable property, perhaps even required, for art.

 I did some brainstorming, excluded the ideas that were unlikely to work out, refined the ideas and explored more, and repeated this until I settled on a viable idea.